Murder of Jesse Valencia: Legal developments

 Schermerhorn reported to the police Valencia's arrangements with Rios, but only knew he was a cop.
 Despite the surprise of the department, Schermerhorn was brought in to look through department yearbook photos for identification.
-When Schermerhorn passed Rios when he was being brought to room he was being walked to, he told the officers once he got inside that Rios was the man he saw with Valencia and had the two men engage in sexual acts with him.
+When Schermerhorn passed Rios when he was being brought to the room he was being walked to, he told the officers once he got inside that Rios was the man he saw with Valencia and had the two men engage in sexual acts with him.

 Rios fully denied the murder, but he conceded that he and Valencia had sexual liaisons when Schermerhorn was brought up as a witness.
 Giving a DNA sample, Rios' DNA was found under Valencia's nails, but he was released since this didn't tie him to the murder and the liaisons weren't matched to any legal statutes to charge by.
 Rios had called his captain, Zim Schwartze, implying guilt over some bad action, and he even said he'd purchased a shotgun and was intent on suicide.
 The captain had Rios under an emergency psychiatric commitment for his own safety.
 Rios escaped and again threatened suicide by jumping off a parking garage, but he was detained and institutionalized again.

 The coroner took a second look at Valencia, finding bruising on his chest and back.
 Police agreed it was by a specialized chokehold technique, but Valencia was bruised more because he fought back.
 Because Rios failed defensive training, which would explain the poorly executed chokehold, and Rios' arm hairs were on Valencia's chest when they were pulled out in self-defense, Rios was arrested and charged with Valencia's murder.

 The prosecution argued Valencia demanded the affair end during his next meeting with Rios, as he found out he had a family of his own.
 Rios was enraged, chased Valencia outside, and killed him in the manners identified.
 Later reports also revealed Rios propositioned other people, specifically women, for sexual favors after they were arrested.
 Rios' defense tried to cast doubt by describing Valencia's personality as unreliable and arguing Valencia's numerous partners accounted for Rios not being responsible.
 Rios was still convicted, first of murder in the first, then murder in the second in a retrial, and remains in prison as of 2022.

 Media

-The murder was featured on the April 24, 2020, episode of Dateline NBC.
+The murder was featured on several television programs.

-The case was also featured on the December 14, 2005, episode of Forensic Files, Killer in Plain Sight (Season 1, Episode 4: Killer Hookup), Deadline: Crime with Tamron Hall episode of September 8, 2013 named A Secret Affair, Killer Cops (Season 1, Episode 3: Steven Rios), Forbidden: Dying for Love (Season 1, Episode 3: An Affair to Forget), A Time to Kill (Season 4, Episode 5: Admit the Affair, Deny the Murder), An Unexpected Killer (Season 1, Episode 2: Dying to See You) and on How I Caught My Killer (Season 1, Episode 4: Everybody was always looking at him).